kylereddoch/kylereddoch.github.io/pages/about.md

 ### 🙏🏼 Support My Work

 Being able to help people beings me joy.
-It is my hope that the tools and projects I create on my [GitHub](https://github.com/kylereddoch) does just that.
+It is my hope that the tools and projects I create do just that.
 There's no pressure, but any help to be able to continue my work is greatly appreciated.

 You can support me (even receive exclusive perks via a membership) using the following links: